-Nokia reports $1.7 billion loss in Q1 2012, says Lumia sales "have been mixed"Alex Wagner - Deputy Managing Editor, News Desk
+Nokia reports $1.7 billion loss in Q1 2012, says Lumia sales "have been mixed"Alex Wagner - Editorial Director of News and Content

 Nokia today announced its first quarter 2012 results, and although the company seems encouraged by sales of its Lumia devices in the U.S., overall Q1 2012 didn't exactly go swimmingly for the Finnish firm.
 At the end of Q1, Nokia reports that it sold 82.9 million mobile devices worldwide, 11.9 million of which were smartphones.
 Those figures are rather significant drops from Q1 2011, though, with mobile devices sales dropping 24 percent and smartphones sales slumping 51 percent year-over-year.
 Nokia reports that it sold 1.9 million Lumia smartphones in the first quarter but that overall sales results "have been mixed," adding that sales "exceeded expectations" in the U.S. but that gaining momentum in other markets (like the U.K.) "has been more challenging."